Steps-to-Take Immediately After a Road Accident

 Check on everyone and don’t move seriously injured people

-Look for everyone who was travelling with you during the accident and make sure they are okay.
+Look for everyone who was traveling with you during the accident and make sure they are okay.
 If someone is critically injured, do not move the person’s body unless there’s danger in leaving them there.
 Call for medical help immediately.

 Call the police and file a report